THE ANSWER LIES IN THE SOIL

 How I learned my lesson about pH.

-1. I was running some organic gardening workshops in Indonesia and was confronted with some farmers who wanted to rip out their unproductive citrus orchard telling me that it was the fault of ‘bad spirits’.
-A simple pH test showed the soil to be 4.5 (too acid for citrus).
-Following a top dressing of lime and mulching with pupuk sapi (cow poo) and rice straw the problem was fixed.
+1. I was running some organic gardening workshops in Indonesia and was approached by some farmers who wanted to rip out their unproductive citrus orchard telling me that it was the fault of ‘bad spirits’.
+A simple pH test showed the soil to be 4.5 (too acid for citrus) and was very compacted.
+Following a top dressing of lime and mulching with pupuk sapi (cow poo) and rice straw the problem was fixed and the trees very quickly began to bear fruit again.

 2. Fifteen years ago I bought a property in the sub-tropics of northern NSW and swooned at the sight of the 2m deep red earth that looked like crumbly chocolate.
 I then begun to wonder why nothing really thrived.
 A quick pH test showed the soil to be 4! – way too acid.
 The vegetation had been removed many years before with no soil improvement and it needs continual love and care for it to be productive – even today.